adrianfurlanc/obsidian-university/Notes/Note Explanations.md

 See [[Periodic reviews]] for more information

 ### Future Plan
-- You can use this section to clarify what your objectives are (what assignments are due, what topics you need to study), create new schedules for the next week
+- You can use this section to clarify what your objectives are and create new schedules for the next week
 - Fill this out after you are done recap and reflection
 ### Recap
 - See how your days went and what new things you learned